chipmuenk/pyfda/README.md

 * 3D-Plots (|H(f)|, mesh, surface, contour) with optional pole / zero display
 ### Modular Architecture ###
 facilitates the implementation of new filter design and analysis methods.
 Generate your own
-* Filter design files, containing the actual algorithm and optional GUI widgets
+* Filter design widgets with your algorithm
 * Plotting widgets
 * Input widgets
 * Fixpoint filter widgets, using the integrated `Fixed()` class

 ### Import / Export ###
-* Export and import filter designs in pickled and in numpy's NPZ-format
+* Filter designs in pickled and in numpy's NPZ-format
-* Export and import coefficients and poles/zeros as comma-separated values (CSV), in numpy's NPY- and NPZ-formats, in Excel (R), as a Matlab (R) workspace or in FPGA vendor specific formats like Xilinx (R) COE-format
+* Coefficients and poles/zeros as comma-separated values (CSV) in numpy's NPY- and NPZ-formats, in Excel (R), as a Matlab (R) workspace or in FPGA vendor specific formats like Xilinx (R) COE-format
+* Transient stimuli (y[n] tab) as wav and csv files

 ## Why yet another filter design tool?
 * **Education:** Provide an easy-to-use FOSS tool for demonstrating basic digital stuff and filter design interactively that also works with the limited resolution of a beamer.